Hector Ruiz

 Child of God, Christ-follower, US Army Airborne Veteran, Patriot Sheepdog,

-When It’s Wise to Wait - In Touch Ministries - Charles Stanley
+The Passion to Serve Him - In Touch Ministries - Charles Stanley

 Child of God, Christ-follower, US Army Airborne Veteran, Patriot Sheepdog,